New Location Science Models with Applications to UAV-Based Disaster Relief: Basic Definitions and Problem Formulation

-In this paper, we primarily focus on the generalized SFT problem, which encompasses both the generalized Sylvester and Fermat–Torricelli problems as special cases.
-A detailed discussion of these problems is provided separately in the Appendix.
-It is important to emphasize that, unlike the generalized Sylvester problem in the literature—which typically assumes a single identical dynamic set in the space ($F_i = F$ for $i = 1, 2, \dots, n$)—the generalized SFT problem accommodates multiple dynamic sets.
-Moreover, another key generalization is the use of $\sum_{i \in I_k} \rho_{F_i}^{\Omega_i}(x)$ instead of a single $\rho_{F_i}^{\Omega_i}(x)$, which enables modeling of more complex movement patterns, such as round-trip UAV flights under wind conditions between two points.
+The latter extends the previous version explored in \parencite{mordukhovich2023easy}, where only one dynamic set $F$ is present in \eqref{eq:Generalized-Fermat-equation}, and where $\rho_F^{\Omega_i}$ is replaced by $T^F_{\Omega_i}$.
+This paper focuses on the generalized SFT problem \eqref{eq:SFT}, which encompasses both generalized Sylvester and Fermat–Torricelli problems as special cases.
+Let us emphasize that, unlike the previously considered version of the generalized Sylvester problem with a single identical dynamic set, our new setting in \eqref{eq:generalized-Syvester-Model}, \eqref{eq:generalized-sylvester-equation} accommodates multiple dynamic sets important in practical applications.
+Moreover, another key generalization is using the sum $\sum_{i \in I_k} \rho_{F_i}^{\Omega_i}(x)$ instead of a single term $\rho_{F}^{\Omega}(x)$, which enables us to model more complex movement patterns such as, e.g., round-trip UAV flights under wind conditions between two points.